Roadie manages three kinds of data in a cloud storage:

 If the glob pattern is omitted, all result files including log files will be deleted.

-sub command shows messages written in the standard output.
+show sub command shows messages written in the standard output.

-The following example shows all messages in INSTANCE
+The following example shows all messages in INSTANCE:

 $ roadie result show INSTANCE

-If you want to see outputted massages from i-th command in run
+If you want to see outputted massages from i-th command in run of your

-script file, give the number i
+script file, give the number i like

 $ roadie result show INSTANCE i